 Figure 13, the TH vs TDS plot shows that most groundwater samples fall within the hard to very hard water category, with TDS values mainly indicating brackish to slightly saline conditions (Chaudhari et al., 2025).
 This distribution suggests that groundwater chemistry is influenced by mineral dissolution, rock–water interaction, and salinity effects, reflecting moderate to high hardness and dissolved salt concentrations in GSDD region.
 The Mifflin diagram (Figure 14) helps determine groundwater origin and residence time by plotting Na⁺ + K⁺ versus Cl⁻ + SO₄²⁻ (Mifflin, 1968).
 In Calculation of axis all ion value taken in meq/L unit.
 Most samples fall within Zone III, indicating regional groundwater flow systems with longer residence time and stronger water–rock interaction (Vázquez-Guevara et al., 2026).
 Some samples appear near Zone II, representing intermediate flow systems.
 Very few samples lie in Zone I, which represents shallow local flow systems.
 The clustering toward Zone III suggests that groundwater chemistry is mainly controlled by deep circulation, mineral dissolution, and prolonged interaction with aquifer materials, reflecting evolved groundwater conditions in the study area GSDD region of Gujarat.

+Nothing appears to have been said about drinking water as in the introduction section

 Conclusion

-Electrical Conductivity (EC) and Total Dissolved Solids (TDS) value higher near to coastal area samples.
+Electrical Conductivity (EC) and Total Dissolved Solids (TDS) values were observed to be higher near to coastal area samples.
 This means that the water is moderately to highly saline.
-Total Hardness (TH) and Mg²⁺ concentrations are much higher in many samples, which means the water is hard to very hard.
+Total Hardness (TH) and Mg²⁺ concentrations were much higher in many samples, which means the water was hard to very hard.
 A considerable number of samples exceed desirable limits for Na⁺, EC, TH, and Mg²⁺, indicating mineralization and geogenic control in GSDD region.
-Spatial distribution maps reveal that groundwater quality deteriorates towards the coastal belt, where higher concentrations of EC, TDS, Na⁺, and Cl⁻ indicate strong marine influence and salinity intrusion, while inland areas show relatively better water quality.
+Spatial distribution maps reveal that groundwater quality deteriorates towards the coastal belt, where higher concentrations of EC, TDS, Na⁺, and Cl⁻ indicate strong marine influence and salinity intrusion, while inland areas showed relatively better water quality.
 The Simpson Ratio (SR) indicates moderate to high salinity contamination in several locations, confirming marine and evaporative influence.
-Irrigation indices such as SAR and Na% indicate that most samples are suitable to moderately suitable for irrigation.
+Irrigation indices such as SAR and Na% indicate that most samples were suitable to moderately suitable for irrigation.
 The values for Magnesium Hazard (MH/MAR) and Potential Salinity (PS) suggest that soil permeability and crop yields could be negatively affected.
 The USSL diagram indicates a predominance of samples within the C2S1 and C3S1 zones. suggests a medium to high salinity level, coupled with a low sodium hazard.
 Industrial indices, such as RSI and CR, reveal that groundwater has the potential to cause both scaling and corrosion.
 However, corrosion is the more frequently observed issue.
-The Mifflin diagram shows that most groundwater samples are in Zone I to II.
+The Mifflin diagram shows that most groundwater samples were in Zone I to II.
 This suggests that there are regional flow systems with local to intermediate residence times.
-Hydrochemical facies by Piper, show that the water is a mix of Ca+2–Mg2+–Cl- types, which is caused by the interaction between rocks and water and the exchange of ions.
+Hydrochemical facies by Piper, show that the water was in a mix of Ca+2–Mg2+–Cl- types, which could be caused by the interaction between rocks and water and the exchange of ions.

 References